taanngent/HACKTOBER-FEST/README.md

 # Hacktoberfest
-Contribute to this repository for Hacktoberfest 2021 This contains Java, C,C++ and Python projects
+Contribute to this repository for Hacktoberfest 2021.
+This contains Java, C,C++ and Python projects
+#hacktoberfest